 Your lender will use your financial profile and the amount of equity you have in your home to determine the loan amount.
 Once you close, you’ll receive a lump-sum payment of the approved amount, and a second lien will be placed on your home.
 Depending on the lender, the whole application, approval and disbursement process should take around four to five weeks.

 Usually, you’ll need to start repaying the loan back within 30 to 60 days, depending on your closing date.
 You’ll pay through monthly payments just as you would a first mortgage.
-The interest rate on home equity loans is normally fixed, so your monthly payments will be constant throughout the loan term.
-Some lenders may allow interest-only payments during the loan’s term and require a balloon payment of the full borrowed amount at the end.
+The interest rate on home equity loans is typically fixed, so your monthly payments will be constant throughout the loan term.
+Some lenders may allow you to only pay interest during the loan’s term, then make a balloon payment of the full borrowed amount at the end.

 Loan terms can vary between 5 and 30 years, depending on the amount borrowed and the lender.
 If you sell your home before paying off the loan, the proceeds from the sale will pay both the primary and second mortgages off.
 However, if your home has decreased in value, you may find yourself underwater and need to pay off the balance at closing.